cmsca/datascience_public/pico8/lessons/intro_to_pico8.md

 # Intro to Pico-8

-## Desired outcomes from this session:
+## Desired outcomes from this session

 The purpose of this lesson is to ensure each participant is comfortable enough with Pico-8 to enjoy and learn from the course.